 The type of veneer, or thin layer of hardwood applied on top of your base material, will impact the price as well.
 The most affordable option is a laminate veneer, made of plastic and bonded to a composite base, to give your cabinets a real wood look.
 A high-quality, solid wood veneer, made of (you guessed it) wood, will be more expensive.

-The room and cabinet design
+Room and cabinet design

 The existing layout of your cabinetry can adds complexity to the job.
 Tight angles or cabinets installed in corners with double hinged doors make the project more difficult and time-consuming, thereby increasing the total price.